CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/OSPF-Set-and-Unset-Commands.md

 ## nv set interface \<interface-id\> router ospf bfd detect-multiplier

-Configures the detection time multiplier.
+Configures the detection time multiplier on the specified OSPF interface.
 You can specify a value between 2 and 255.

 ### Command Syntax